-- Programming is not robust/awareness and educational efforts are relegated to fall orientation/onboarding efforts or tied to sanctioning - No designated office charged with oversight for the program - No funds specifically budgeted for AOD programming - Little data collection/no student survey or feedback gathered regularly employees.
-Procedures and notification schedule reviewed and updated in May 2020.
+- Programming is not robust/awareness and educational efforts are somewhat relegated to fall orientation/onboarding efforts or tied to sanctioning - No designated office charged with oversight for the program - No funds specifically budgeted for AOD programming employees.
+Procedures and notification schedule are updated periodically.